samhinton88/code-fold/Readme.md

 ### Syntax

-`code-fold` commands currently live with your code and use a JSX-like syntax.
+`code-fold` commands currently live with your code and use a JSX-like syntax, placed inside inline comments.

 #### Listeners
 Listener folds listen for changes to particular types of syntax in locations you point them at: